 All Interests: Leukapheresis, Vulvar Cancer, Rectal Problems, Abdominal Cancer, Eyelid Problems, Brain Cancer, ...
 (Read more)

-Dr. James Meler's areas of specialization are vascular & interventional radiology and diagnostic radiology in Dallas, TX and Addison, TX.
+Dr. James Meler practices vascular & interventional radiology and diagnostic radiology in Dallas, TX and Addison, TX.
 Dr. Meler's clinical interests include lung cancer, liver cancer, and bone cancer.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He obtained his medical school training at the University of Texas Southwestern Medical School and performed his residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+His education and training includes medical school at the University of Texas Southwestern Medical School and residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
 His hospital/clinic affiliations include Baylor Scott & White Health, American Radiology Associates, and Texas Oncology.

 Relevant Interests: , liver cancer